Dgentle01/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script prints out the first 10 lines of the /etc/passwd file
+This script prints out the third line of the iacta file